National Investment and Infrastructure Fund

-As of September 2020, the NIIFL manages funds of over USD$4.34 billion.
+As of April 2024, NIIFL has over US$4.9 billion in assets under management.

 History

 The Government of India founded the National Investment and Infrastructure Fund Limited (NIIFL) in February 2015 as a sovereign-anchored fund.
 Its creation was announced in the Union Budget of 2015-16 by the then Finance Minister Arun Jaitley.
-In October 2016, Sujoy Bose was appointed as the Managing Director and CEO of NIIF.
+In October 2016, Sujoy Bose was appointed as the managing director and CEO of NIIF.
+In May 2023, Rajiv Dhar, executive director and Chief Operating Officer was named as the chief executive officer & Managing Director of NIIFL on an interim basis.
+His interim appointment followed Sujoy Bose's request to relieve him from his responsibilities as managing director and chief executive officer, a position he held since 2016 in the company.
+In February 2024, Sanjiv Aggarwal was appointed as chief executive officer & Managing Director of NIIFL.
 In December 2020, NIIFL achieved the final close of its infrastructure Fund, NIIF Master Fund USD 2.34 billion.

 Leadership

 The Governing Council of the National Investment and Infrastructure Fund (NIIF) is chaired by the Hon’ble Finance Minister of India and has members from corporate bodies, investments and policy sectors.
 The Governing Council meets once a year and provides suggestions of the overall strategic decisions of the NIIFL.
 The Governing Council is currently chaired by Hon’ble Finance Minister of India Nirmala Sitharaman, Finance Minister of India.
-Among the other council members are Debasish Panda (Secretary of Financial Services), Ajay Seth (Secretary, Department of Economic Affairs), Dinesh Khara (Chairman, State Bank of India), Hemendra Kothari (Chairman, DSP Group), T. V. Mohandas Pai (Chairman, Manipal Global Education).
+Among the other council members are Debasish Panda (Secretary of Financial Services), Ajay Seth (Secretary, Department of Economic Affairs), Dinesh Khara (chairman, State Bank of India), Hemendra Kothari (chairman, DSP Group), T. V. Mohandas Pai (chairman, Manipal Global Education).

-NIIFL’s Board of Directors establishes and reviews the business strategy that guides the business affairs of the organization.
+NIIFL's Board of Directors establishes and reviews the business strategy that guides the business affairs of the organization.
 It is composed of shareholder representatives and/or nominees and independent directors.
-Sujoy Bose is the Managing Director and CEO of the organization.
-Erstwhile Managing Director – India of Temasek, Padmanabh Sinha is the Executive Director and CIO – Growth Equity, managing the Strategic Opportunities Fund.
-Prakash Rao is the Executive Director and CIO for Indirect Investments, a financial services veteran with over three decades of experience.
-He is also one of the founding members of NIIF.
-Ambalika Banerji is the Executive Director – Direct Investments.
+Sanjiv Aggarwal is the Managing Director and CEO of the organization.
+In April 2024, Rajiv Dhar was named as the first Chief Investment Officer of NIIFL.
+Dhar has been associated with NIIF since 2017.
+He initially joined as executive director and Chief Operating Officer before stepping in as CEO & MD of NIIF on an interim basis in May 2023.
+Erstwhile Managing Director – India of Temasek, Padmanabh Sinha is the executive director and CIO – Growth Equity, managing the Strategic Opportunities Fund.

 Funds

-NIIF manages three funds: Master Fund, Fund of Funds and Strategic Fund.
+NIIF manages four funds: Master Fund, Private Markets, Strategic Opportunities Fund and India-Japan Fund.
 The funds were set up to make investments in India by raising capital from domestic and international institutional investors.

 Master Fund

-The Master Fund is an infrastructure fund with the objective of primarily investing in operating assets in the core infrastructure sectors such as roads, ports, airports, power etc. The Fund made its final close in December 2020, achieving a size of INR equivalent of USD 2.34 billion, exceeding its target of USD 2.1 billion.
+The Master Fund is an infrastructure fund with the objective of primarily investing in operating assets in the core infrastructure sectors such as roads, ports, airports, power etc. The Fund made its final close in December 2020, achieving a size of INR equivalent of US$2.34 billion, exceeding its target of US$2.1 billion.

-Fund of Funds

-The Fund of Funds anchor and/or invest in funds managed by fund managers who have good track records of delivering returns to investors.
-The Fund invests in several sectors including green energy, social infrastructure, mid-income and affordable housing, technology, and others.